MohanedMashaly/anchorr/README.md

      The component responsible for Anchor's interaction with Atlassian and Jira.
 It is developed using Atlassian Forge, JavaScript, and Forge UI, providing a seamless experience directly inside Jira.

+    This repo contains the code for this component(Atlassian Plugin).

   3. **Anchor Core Backend**
       The core backend is built using Supabase and Edge Functions, providing a simple, scalable, and serverless backend architecture.